tudo-aqua/bgw/docs/components/uicomponents/uicomponents.md

 for UIComponents.

 - [UIComponent][UIComp]: the baseclass for all UIComponents
-- [LabeledUIComponents][LUIComp]: extends UIComponent and provides additional fields to define a text.
-E.g. a Button with a text.
+- [LabeledUIComponents][LUIComp]: extends UIComponent and provides additional fields to define a text e.g., a Button with a text.
-- [TextInputUIComponents][TIUIComp]: extends UIComponent and provides a text where the user may write to.
+- [TextInputUIComponents][TIUIComp]: extends UIComponent and provides a text input field for user defined text.

 **NOTE:** UIComponents are ComponentViews.
-This means all methods of handling user input discussed in the [User Input Guide][UserInput] are available to UIComponentViews.
+This means all methods of handling user input discussed in the [User Input Guide][UserInput] are also available to UIComponentViews.

 This is a visual example of all the available UIComponents in the framework.
 Parts of the source code will be used in this tutorial to demonstrate the most important features of each UIComponent.
 The full source code can be found